dailymotion/vast-client-js/docs/api/vast-tracker.md

 The user clicked or otherwise activated a control used to minimize the ad to a size smaller than a collapsed ad but without fully dispatching the ad from the player environment.
-Unlike a collapsed ad that is big enough to display it’s message,the minimized ad is only big enough to offer a control that enables the user to redisplay the ad if desired.
+Unlike a collapsed ad that is big enough to display it’s message, the minimized ad is only big enough to offer a control that enables the user to redisplay the ad if desired.

 Calls the minimize tracking URLs.